polkadot-js/extension/README.md

 ```

 Generally, you would probably want to have access to all extensions available and have a slightly higher-level interface to work with.
 For these cases, [extension-dapp](packages/extension-dapp/) provides a cleaner interface around the injected object, making it simpler to work with from a dapp perspective.

+## FAQ

+### Why can't I import an account with a seed
+This is a deliberate choice since mnemonic phrases are easier to write down, to memorize or type in a field.
+They are checksummed (not every 12/24 words list is a valid mnemonic) and constitute a much better means of holding unencrypted information.
+Therefore, this extension does not and will not have the functionality to recover an account from a hex seed phrase.